GianlucaGuarini/Vague.js/README.md

 ```

-- ``destroy`` : Hide the SVG filter remove the SVG filter from the DOM.
+- ``destroy`` : remove the blur effect and the SVG filter from the DOM.

 ### [Issues](http://github.com/GianlucaGuarini/Vague.js/issues)
 - The ``animate`` method is part of the plugin but it's not recommended, it can be really slow due to the many GPU resources needed to render the blur effect